Nursing Faculty Receive Funding for Health Equity Across the Lifespan Research

 Pre-doctoral student Hannah Scheibner received a National Research Services Award (NRSA) F31 Fellowship grant from the National Institute of Health.
 Her project aims to inform future community and family-level interventions and policy to reduce health inequities related to structural racism.

-Scheibner’s mentorship team is led by Dr. Nancy Redeker, senior associate dean for research and professor at UConn School of Nursing (sponsor); and includes Dr. Eileen Condon, assistant professor at UConn School of Nursing (co-sponsor); Dr. Chuanrong Zhang, professor at Department of Geography at UConn (co-sponsor); and Dr. Sangchoon Jeon, senior research scientist at Yale University (collaborator/statistician).
+Scheibner’s mentorship team is led by Nancy Redeker, senior associate dean for research and professor at UConn School of Nursing (sponsor); and includes Eileen Condon, assistant professor at UConn School of Nursing (co-sponsor); Chuanrong Zhang, professor in the UConn Department of Geography (co-sponsor); and Dr. Sangchoon Jeon, senior research scientist at Yale University (collaborator/statistician).

 Dr. Gee Su Yang awarded not just one, but two recent grants

-The first grant explores the impact of Immune Checkpoint Inhibitors (ICIs) on cognitive function in older cancer survivors.
+Assistant professor Gee Su Yang is principal investigator on two grant-funded studies, The first grant explores the impact of immune checkpoint inhibitors (ICIs) on cognitive function in older cancer survivors.

-Dr. Gee Su Yang (principal investigator) was also awarded $48,000 for her pilot research: Aromatase Inhibitor-Associated Musculoskeletal Symptoms and Gut Microbiome Patterns in Black and White Breast Cancer Survivors.
-As part of the 2024-2025 Breast Cancer Project with the CT Breast Health Initiative, the purpose of this study will examine the influence of racial differences on gut microbiome patterns and lifestyle, including diet, physical activity, and stress, that may predispose breast cancer survivors receiving aromatase inhibitors to musculoskeletal pain.
+Yang (principal investigator) was also awarded $48,000 for her pilot research: Aromatase Inhibitor-Associated Musculoskeletal Symptoms and Gut Microbiome Patterns in Black and White Breast Cancer Survivors.
+As part of the 2024-2025 Breast Cancer Project with the Connecticut Breast Health Initiative, this study will examine the influence of racial differences on gut microbiome patterns and lifestyle, including diet, physical activity, and stress, that may predispose breast cancer survivors receiving aromatase inhibitors to musculoskeletal pain.

 InCHIP grants awarded to Drs.
 Ruth Lucas and Eileen Carter

-Dr. Ruth Lucas (principal investigator) received a two-year $10,000 faculty seed grant to revise and expand the Breastfeeding Self-Management (BSM) intervention modules to better meet the needs of women most impacted by breastfeeding inequities.
+Associate professor Ruth Lucas (principal investigator) received a two-year, $10,000 faculty seed grant to revise and expand the Breastfeeding Self-Management (BSM) intervention modules to better meet the needs of women most impacted by breastfeeding inequities.
 The project title is WIC Partnership to Revise and Expand Pain Self-Management Intervention with Breastfeeding Women.
-Dr. Lucas is working with Dr. Shayna Cunningham (co-investigator), assistant professor of Public Health Sciences at UConn Medical Center.
+Lucas is working with Shayna Cunningham (co-investigator), assistant professor of Public Health Sciences at UConn School of Medicine.